 There are no cheap restaurants on the Isle of Skye.
 There is a Coop in Kyle of Lockalsh, another in Broadford and two more in Portree.
 They all sell their food for a little more than normal.
 Sometimes they have some amazing deals, if you have the facilities to cook and store the food.

-While there aren’t any cheap restaurants, there are a handful which are cheaper.
+While there aren’t any cheap restaurants, there is a handful which are cheaper.
 The Oyster Shed is my personal favorite.
-Located in Carbost up the street from Talisker Distillery, the serve all kinds of seafood.
+Located in Carbost up the street from Talisker Distillery, they serve all kinds of seafood.
 The oysters are a little much – £1 each – but you can get a decent meal for £6.50.
-The smoked salmon and chips is now £9; it was £7.50 when I went in 2015.
+The smoked salmon and chips are now £9; it was £7.50 when I went in 2015.

 With so many tourists, the number of Airbnbs on Skye far outnumber the local residences, but hardly any of them would be considered budget-friendly.
 The hostels are better at about £20 a night, but they can be booked weeks or months in advance.
 Cheaper still are the many campgrounds around the Isle of Skye, including several recently opened ones.
 If you’re traveling alone and are a walk-in, you can find them as cheap as £7 a night.

 The best part about traveling to the Isle of Skye on a budget is that most of the attractions are free.
-The ones you’ll have to pay for are bus tours (which I highly recommend for a full experience of the island – Tour Skye is my favorite), boat tours, Talisker Distillery, Dunvegan Castle and the couple museums on the island.
+The ones you’ll have to pay for are bus tours (which I highly recommend for a full experience of the island), boat tours, Talisker Distillery, Dunvegan Castle and the couple museums on the island.

-One other great attraction I like to send people to which is also free is Skyeskyns, the only by-hand tanning facility in the world.
-You can get a free tour of the whole tanning process, and for summer 2017 they opened up a yurt cafe on the premises.
-It’s a great location to relax after a day of touring the island, before you head to Trumpan Church or Neist Point for sunset.
+One other great attraction I like to send people to (which is also free) is Skyeskyns – the only by-hand tanning facility in the world.
+You can get a free tour of the whole tanning process.
+In the summer of 2017, they opened up a yurt cafe on the premises.
+It’s a great location to relax after a day of touring the island before you head to Trumpan Church or Neist Point for sunset.

-For those on the tightest budget, it’s possible to visit the Isle of Skye for as little as £10-15 a day, depending on what food you pack ahead, how much you hitchhike around the island, and an provident use of the hostels during the day.
+For those on the tightest budget, it’s possible to visit the Isle of Skye for as little as £10-15 ($13-$20) a day, depending on what food you pack ahead, how much you hitchhike around the island, and a provident use of the hostels during the day.

-However you get to the Isle of Skye or whatever your budget is, the point is that this is a location you absolutely cannot pass up.
+However, you get to the Isle of Skye or whatever your budget is, the point is that this is a location you absolutely cannot pass up.
 The Isle of Skye is one of the most beautiful places in the world (the best in my opinion).
-While one side of me doesn’t want any more tourists to mar it’s stunning landscapes, the other half of me wants ever person in the world to glimpse it’s beauty.
+While one side of me doesn’t want any more tourists to mar its stunning landscapes, the other half of me wants every person in the world to glimpse its beauty.
 When will you be making your journey?